Visithor/visithor/README.md

 [![Latest Unstable Version](https://poser.pugx.org/visithor/visithor/v/unstable.png)](https://packagist.org/packages/visithor/visithor)

-Define a set of urls with their expected response HTTP codes and test them all with a single command.
+Visithor is a PHP library that provides you a simple and painless way of testing your application routes with specific HTTP Codes.

-Of course this project not pretends to avoid the need of unit, functional or behavioral tests, it is only a fast and painless way of ensuring your routes are still available over the time.
+Of course this project not pretends to avoid the need of unit, functional or behavioral tests, it is only a fast and easy way of ensuring that your routes are still available over the time.

 ## Tags